vippsas/management-api/management-api-guide.md

 as much as possible without needing assistance.

 **Please note:**
-This API replaces the
-[Partner API](https://developer.vippsmobilepay.com/docs/APIs/partner-api/) and now contains all the same functionality.
+This API replaces the Partner API and expands upon the functionality.
-[More functionality](#ideas-and-proposals) will soon be added in the coming months.
+[More new features](#ideas-and-proposals) will soon be added in the coming months.

 ## Integrating with this API